-Insert the licence plate number of the vehicle (if not present; any other unique identification code).
+Insert the licence plate number of the vehicle (if not present; other unique identification code).

-Insert the reference number that relates to the air waybill, such as a serial shipping container code (SSCC), bill of loading, voucher or similar national document/bar code system.
+Insert a reference number that relates to the cargo manifest, such as a serial code, bill of loading, voucher or similar national document/bar code system.